alexandergrib/studious-guacamole/README.md

 * **Craig Thomasson**

 * **Nazee Kadiu**
-It's been an intense few days but enjoyed every second of it!
-What an amazing experience to work alongside my team members!
+It's been an intense few days but I enjoyed every second of it!
+What an amazing learning experience it was to work alongside my team members!
+It's been an honour and a great pleasure to be part of thes Hackathon.
+Thank you all!

 * **Patrik Österljung**
 Wow what a ride this has been!
 To think that we could accomplish something as complex as this, with the time frame and experienced we had just boggles my mind.
 Alex, Craig, Helena and Nazee you have been fantastic.
 So proud of the project we have made, and I think it could really help raise awareness of this important issue.